Endangered Hawaiian monk seal population rises to 1,400

-The population of Hawaiian monk seals — one of the world's most critically endangered marine mammals — has been increasing 3 percent a year for the past three years, federal wildlife officials said Tuesday.
+The population of Hawaiian monk seals — one of the world's most critically endangered marine mammals — has been increasing 3 percent a year for the past three years, federal wildlife officials said.

 There are now about 1,400 of the seals in the wild, said Charles Littnan, lead scientist of the Hawaiian Monk Seal Research Program at the National Oceanic and Atmospheric Administration.

-"This is phenomenal, hopeful news for the population," Littnan told reporters.
+"This is phenomenal, hopeful news for the population," Littnan said Tuesday.
 "Yet we have a long way to go to recovery."

 The population has experienced increases in the past, including the mid-2000s, but Littnan characterized those as minor blips.